The Type-Traits Library: Optimization

 && (sizeof(T) == 1)> boolType; // (1) fill_impl(first, last, val, boolType()); } } const int arraySize = 100'000'000; char charArray1[arraySize]= {0,}; char charArray2[arraySize]= {0,}; int main(){ std::cout << '\n'; auto begin = std::chrono::steady_clock::now(); my::fill(charArray1, charArray1 + arraySize,1); auto last = std::chrono::steady_clock::now() - begin; std::cout << "charArray1: " << std::chrono::duration<double>(last).count() << " seconds\n"; begin = std::chrono::steady_clock::now(); my::fill(charArray2, charArray2 + arraySize, static_cast<char>(1)); last= std::chrono::steady_clock::now() - begin; std::cout << "charArray2: " << std::chrono::duration<double>(last).count() << " seconds\n"; std::cout << '\n'; }

-What's about the performance of the program?
+What about the performance of the program?
 I compiled the program without optimization to measure the non-optimized performance.

 fillGcc

 The optimized version in line (2) is about ten times faster.
-Interestingly, when I enable full optimization, both variants are equally fast, because the compiler generates the same code for both variants.
+Interestingly, when I enable full optimization, both variants are equally fast because the compiler generates the same code for both variants.
 Also, the generic version (line (3)) uses memset: fillGCC.cpp with maximum optimization on Compiler Explorer.

-I presented an old GCC implementation of std::fill, because the newer ones are not so easy to read.
+I presented an old GCC implementation std::fill, because the newer ones are not so easy to read.
 Here are the essential parts of the GCC 6 implementation.

 std::fill